 The U.S. Congress and the FCC currently have under consideration, and may in the future adopt, new laws, regulations, and policies regarding a wide variety of matters that could, directly or indirectly, affect the operation and ownership of our radio and television properties.
 For example, from time to time, proposals have been advanced in the U.S. Congress and at the FCC to require radio and television broadcast stations to provide advertising time to political candidates for free or at a reduced charge.
 Any restrictions on political advertising may adversely affect our advertising revenues.
 The FCC has initiated a proceeding to examine and potentially regulate more closely embedded advertising such as product placement and product integration.
 Enhanced restrictions affecting these means of delivering advertising messages may adversely affect our advertising revenues.
 Changes to the media ownership and other FCC rules may affect the competitive landscape in ways that could increase the competition faced by us.
-There is legislation currently pending in the U.S. Congress which could remove over-the-air broadcasters' existing exemption from payment of a performance royalty to record companies and performers of music which is broadcast on radio stations.
-The proposal could have an adverse impact on the cost of music programming for us.
 We are unable to predict the effect that any such laws, regulations or policies may have on our operations.